What is Diabetes?

 · Intermediate Insulin: It starts to work within 1 to 2 hours after being given, and its impact lasts for 12 to 18 hours

 · Long Insulin: It starts to work a few hours later after being given, and its impact lasts for 24 hours or more than that

 In the case of Type 2 Diabetes, doctors recommend oral medications such as Meglitinides, Sulfonylureas, and more which need to be consumed daily along with lifestyle changes.
 People with Type 2 Diabetes need to change their food consumption habits, increase physical activity, and participate in relaxing activities to relieve stress.

-Women who develop diabetes during pregnancy are advised to monitor their sugar level several times a day and quit or reduce consumption of the same based on their test sugar level.
+Women who develop diabetes during pregnancy are advised to monitor their sugar level several times a day and quit or reduce consumption based on their test sugar level.

 Achieving the ABC goals can help manage diabetes better and lower the chances of heart attack, stroke, or other health problems.
-Taking a diet by keeping blood sugar levels into account is crucial such as fruits and vegetables, beans, whole grains, chicken or turkey, fish, lean meats, cheese, and more, increasing intake of water and reducing the consumption of sugar-sweetened beverages.
+Taking a diet by considering blood sugar levels is crucial, such as eating fruits and vegetables, beans, whole grains, chicken or turkey, fish, lean meats, cheese, and more, increasing the intake of water, and reducing the consumption of sugar-sweetened beverages.
 Furthermore, following the meal plan and actively participating in physical activity to reduce weight are ways to keep on track even with diabetes.

 Disclaimer: This blog has been written after performing in-depth secondary research related to the topic from various articles, blogs, and journals with expertise in writing for healthcare.
 The content on this page should not be considered a substitute for medical expertise.
 We advise you to book an appointment with the doctor for any doubts